 - Many other topics and activities

-Build a relationship with a nurse you admire through our mentorship program.
-You’ll benefit from his or her perspective, feedback and encouragement as you meet regularly throughout your first year at Rush Copley.
+New grads build a relationship with a nurse they admire through our mentorship program.
+They benefit from his or her perspective, feedback and encouragement during meet regularly throughout the first year at Rush Copley.
 Find a mentor at our speed networking event, which includes nurses from across the organization who’ve volunteered to become mentors and undergone special training.

 Who Can Be a START Nurse?

-You’re eligible to apply for a position in Rush Copley’s new graduate nurse program if you:
+Requirements to apply for a position in Rush Copley’s new graduate nurse include: